 Protractor - an instrument used to measure and draw angles on a flat surface.

 Pyramid - a three-dimensional solid whose base is a polygon and whose sides are triangles that come to a point at the top.

 Pythagorean Theorem - the sum of the squares of the lengths of the legs of a right triangle is equal to the square of the length of the hypotenuse.

 Pythagorean Triangle - a right triangle whose sides are integers.

 Pythagorean Triple - an ordered set of three positive integers (a,b,c) such that a2+b2=c2.

 Pythagorean Triples - whole numbers that work together in the Pythagorean theorem.

 How to keep these definitions straight?

-Once children have a good definition explained to them and they then use the word in a sentence or Math word problem, they're much more likely to understand and remember the definitions in the future.
+Once children have a good definition explained to them and they then use the word in a sentence or Math word problem, they're much more likely to understand and remember the definitions.

 I myself did not have an easy time remembering which was parallel and which was perpendicular until I began teaching Math.
-I remember them now because I've taught them and had to make the demonstrations, but also because the word parallel has the clue in the double L - those letters themselves are parallel.
-It's also a good way to remember that the spelling has the L twice in the middle of the word.
+I remember them now because I've taught them and had to make the demonstrations, but also because the word parallel has the double L clue - those letters themselves are parallel.
+It's also a good way to remember that the spelling has the L twice.